FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Methods

-We now have the challenge that, for concept and relation interpretations, we must provide a degree of membership for each element of an uncountable set.
-We address this problem by sampling a (finite) set of individual symbols from $\Ind_{\Re^n}$, in addition to all the individual symbols from $\Ind$, and applying $m(\cdot)$ (defined in Eqns. \ref{eqn:intersection}--\ref{eqn:universal}) accordingly.
-During training, we will repeatedly sample finite subsets of $\Ind_{\Re^n}$ (and therefore of $\Re^n$), whereas during the prediction phase, the degree of membership of any element of $\Ind_{\Re^n}$ in any concept description $C$ can be computed through Eqn. \ref{eqn:fsconcept} because the embedding of an individual $x$ is either the result of the embedding function $f_e$ (when $x$ is a named individual in $\Sigma$) or simply $x$ (when $x$ is not named, because $f_e(x) = x$ in this case).
-The sampling strategy can be either uniformly or constrained in various ways (e.g., by sampling in the proximity of embeddings of named individuals). $\Sigma$ is finite and therefore $f_e$ generates a finite representation, whereas $\Delta$ may be of arbitrary cardinality.
+We now have the challenge that, for logical concept interpretations, we must provide a degree of membership for each element of an uncountable set of individuals.
+Inspired by previous work \cite{van2022analyzing}, we address this problem by sampling a (finite) set of individual symbols from $\Ind_{\Re^n}$, in addition to all the individual symbols from $\Ind$, and applying the approximated membership function $m_C(\cdot)$.

+For inference, i.e., the prediction, the degree of membership of any element of $\Ind_{\Re^n}$ in any concept description $C$ can be computed directly through its membership function $m_C$.
+Further, it suffices to sample a finite number of individuals to find logical models due to the finite model property of \ALC.
+The sampling strategy can be either uniform or constrained in various ways (e.g., by sampling in the proximity of embeddings of named individuals).